SnoopJ/sopel.chat/_upgrading/sopel-8.md

 ### Time-handling changes

+`trigger.time` is now an "aware" `datetime` object, meaning it has a UTC offset associated with it.
+Comparison or arithmetic operations between "aware" and "naive" `datetime` objects are not allowed; code that manipulates `trigger.time` values will need to be updated for Sopel 8.

 The fallback format string used by `sopel.tools.time.format_time()` if no other source provides one changed from outputting the timezone name (`UTC`) to the UTC offset (`+0000`).

 `format_time()`'s handling of "aware" and "naive" `datetime`s was also improved, but those changes should be transparent to both users and plugin developers.

+`sopel.tools.time.validate_timezone()` now also raises a `ValueError` even if the timezone to be validated is `None`.
+This was previously a special case that _returned_ `None`.

 ### Database changes